Assis Chateaubriand: Career

 Chateaubriand was born into poor conditions, living in a wattle and daub house and only learning to read at the age of 10.
 He started working as a journalist at the age of 15, working for the newspaper Gazeta do Norte.
 He also wrote for Jornal Pequeno and Diário de Pernambuco.
 In 1917, having moved to Rio de Janeiro, he worked for Correio da Manhã.
 In this newspaper, he would publish his impressions about his trip to Europe, in 1920.

 In the state of Pernambuco, as a young lawyer, he gained fame for a series of verbal clashes with various political and literary figures.
 At the same time, he managed, to become Professor of Roman Law at the Law Faculty of Recife in his 20's, being formally appointed for the post only after various clashes with the state's politicos, among them General Dantas Barreto and Dr. Manuel Borba.
 What finally settled the battle was a telegram from the president of the republic, Venceslau Brás, on December 8, 1915.
 His victory in attaining the position as professor further became a platform for his even more ambitious goal; to own a newspaper of his own by the age of thirty.

 In 1924, Chatô became the director of O Jornal.
 This was his first step toward building his press empire, to which were added important newspapers from Brazil, such as Diário de Pernambuco (the oldest newspaper in Latin America) and Jornal do Commercio (the oldest newspaper in Rio de Janeiro).
 In the following year, a newspaper from São Paulo was added to his press conglomerate: Diário da Noite.
 In 1929, Chateaubriand added to Diários Associados another newspaper: Estado de Minas, now the most famous, influential and respected of that conglomerate.

-Intelligent, learned, hard-headed and stubborn, he soon earned a reputation as a self-made man, who had no scruples about approaching and lobbying for influential people who might be serviceable to his personal interests; already as a teenager, he had already made friends with the powerful local Lundgren family of industrialists.
+Chateaubriand earned a reputation as a self-made man, who had no scruples about approaching and lobbying for influential people who might be serviceable to his personal interests; already as a teenager, he had already made friends with the powerful local Lundgren family of industrialists.

 After moving to Rio, Chateaubriand worked as a journalist and lawyer, and it was in the latter capacity that he made friends with influential people, especially magnates connected with the interests of foreign corporations who wanted to hedge through lobbying against nationalist politics, among them the public utilities São Paulo Tramway, Light and Power Company CEO Alexander McKenzie and the American mining magnate Percival Farquhar.